timshadel/heroku-buildpack-github-netrc/README.md

 ```

 This token may be revoked at any time by visiting the [Applications area][github-apps]
-of your Github account.
+of your GitHub account.
 You'll see the `note` linked to the `note_url` and the revoke
 button right next to it.

 You may also create a new token using the GitHub UI; follow the instructions in the [GitHub OAuth help article][github-oauth-help] and ensure your token has the "`repo`" scope.